broadinstitute/cromwell/README.md

 Most importantly, the value of the `client_email` field should go into the `service-account-id` field in the configuration (see below).
 The
 `private_key` portion needs to be pulled into its own file (e.g. `my-key.pem`).
 The `\n`s in the string need to be converted to newline characters.

+While technically not part of Service Account authorization mode, one can also override the default service account that the compute VM is started with via the configuration option `JES.config.genomics.compute-service-account` or through the workflow options parameter `google_compute_service_account`.
+It's important that this service account, and the service account specified in `JES.config.genomics.auth` can both read/write the location specified by `JES.config.root`

 #### Refresh Token

 A **refresh_token** field must be specified in the [workflow options](#workflow-options) when submitting the job.
 Omitting this field will cause the workflow to fail.